joecorcoran/brewing_notes/2013/04/st_peters_ipa_kit.md

 9. Put on lid and airlock
 10. Stick on thermometer

+## Transfering to barrel, 22 April

+At the advice of more experienced brewers, we’re adding some dry hops at this point.

+1. Sterilize:
+  * Barrel and cap
+  * Big spoon
+  * Hydrometer and measuring cylinder
+  * Funnel
+  * Pyrex bowl
+  * Siphon
+2. Mix 2/3 cup of white sugar with 2 cups boiling water in pyrex jug
+3. Remove lid from fermentation tub and take hydrometer reading
+4. Pour sugar solution into barrel through funnel and let cool
+5. Siphon beer from tub into barrel
+6. Add 50g dry hops to barrel
+7. Close barrel with vaseline around cap

 ## Thermometer readings

 1. 15 April: 20 C
+2. 20 April: 20 C
+3. 22 April: 19 C

 ## Hydrometer readings

 1. 15 April: 1.040
+2. 22 April: 1.010